Qiskit/rustworkx/paper.md

 ## Shortest Path

-The second use case is to calculate the distance among nodes in a graph using shortest-path algorithms.
+The second use case is to calculate the distance among nodes in a graph using Dijkstra's algorithm [@Dijkstra1959ANO]^[_igraph_ and _graphtool_ use Johnson's algorithm [@Johnson1977] for all-pairs shortest paths, which contains Dijkstra's as a subroutine].
 We compare two scenarios.
 In the first scenario, we calculate the distance between two nodes in the USA road network.
 In the second scenario, we calculate the distance among all nodes in the City of Rome road network, with the dataset also coming from the 9th DIMACS challenge.
 The City of Rome network has $\lvert V \rvert = 3,353$ nodes and $\lvert E \rvert = 8,870$ weighted edges.

 \begin{multicols}{2}
 \begin{figure}